Where did you attend college/university?

 Very friendly, with an appropriate balance of autonomy and support while also always looking for teaching opportunities.

-Tell us about your co-interns.
+Tell us about your co-residents.
 What has helped you connect, support each other, and form friendships?

 They are awesome!
 We've had an active GroupMe since the week we matched and it has been an honor getting to know these highly accomplished doctors through the many social events we've already had and will continue to have.